-All My Relations Volume 6 is an art and lit, online and printed magazine, exploring the theme of “resistance.”
-This volume is open to racially and ethnically marginalized, gender variant, and disabled creatives only, in consideration of the theme.
+All My Relations Volume 8 is an art and lit, online and printed magazine, exploring the theme of “honoring our lost.”
+This volume is open to racially and ethnically marginalized, gender variant, and disabled creatives only.
 Own voices only, please.

 We are not looking for graphic or traumatic stories or dark fictional pieces written for shock value.
 We do not require that you center your or your relations’ traumas.
 And we are not interested in the single story of harm and suffering.